OWASP/owasp-mastg/docs/MASTG/0x04f-Testing-Network-Communication.md

     sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j DNAT --to-destination 127.0.0.1:8080
     ```

-    As last step, you need to set the option 'Support invisible proxy' in the listener settings of [Burp Suite](0x08a-Testing-Tools.md#burp-suite).
+    As last step, you need to set the option 'Support invisible proxy' in the listener settings of #MASTG-TOOL-0007.

 - 3rd way: Instead of bettercap an alternative is tweaking the `/etc/hosts` on the mobile phone.
 Add an entry into `/etc/hosts` for the target domain and point it to the IP address of your intercepting proxy.
 This creates a similar situation of being MITM as with bettercap and you need to redirect port 443 to the port which is used by your interception proxy.
 The redirection can be applied as mentioned above.
 Additionally, you need to redirect traffic from your interception proxy to the original location and port.